AlexSafatli/Pylogeny/README.md

   - Build and rearrange phylogenetic trees using preset operators (such as NNI, SPR, and TBR).
   - Score phylogenetic trees by Maximum Likelihood (calculated as log-likelihood) and Parsimony.
   - Build confidence sets of trees using the widely known [CONSEL](http://www.sigmath.es.osaka-u.ac.jp/shimo-lab/prog/consel/ "CONSEL") application.

-Note that C and C++ extensions are not built to work with Python 3.3+.
-You are advised to use a version 2 of the Python interpreter to run this package.

 Code Example
 -------------